tytydraco/yessleep/out/Dental_Damn.md

 “Problem with you, John, is you’re a worm.”

 The argument had grown monotonous years ago.
 But I had realized that Vera just wanted to get my goat.
 Vera never missed an opportunity to needle me.
 About being bald.
 Old.
 Short.
 Poor.
 Name it.
-As above, so below.

-And at work it was no better.
+***And at work it was no better.
+As above, so below.***

 “I don’t think you can do the job, Mr. Smith," my manager, Rudy, said.